Access4all/adg/pages/knowledge/colours-and-contrast/text-content/README.md

 ## “Real” text vs. text images

 With “real” text, we mean text that is available as an arrangement of character codes (like this text here).
 It is inherently machine-readable and can be selected and copy-pasted.
-“Text images” on the other hand are rasterised pictures typography, e.g. stored as JPG or PNG files.
+“Text images” on the other hand are rasterised pictures of typography, e.g. stored as JPG or PNG files.

 In general, the same contrast requirements and exceptions apply for “real” text and for text images.